Sabory/houm_task2/README.md

 5. ¿Cuál es la temperatura promedio para las visitas realizadas en la localidad de Suba?

 All the explanation can be found in the jupyter file: `./solution.ipynb`

+# Dependencies
+- Python 3.8.10 was used for this exercise.
+- All external dependencies are included in the `requirements.txt` file.